meg-gutshall/CSS-Fundamentals-v-000/README.md

 #### RGB Color Values

-We can also work directly with RBG values.
+We can also work directly with RGB values.

 ```
 p {